Husqvik/SQLPad/README.md

 * Smart code completion - schemas, objects, columns, functions, packages, sequences, types, etc;
 * Semantic analysis - validating references to various database objects, immediately notifying about errors or problems;
 * Fast overview over database object properties;
-* Data export to various formats.
+* Data export to various formats;
+* Execution monitor.

 SQLPad consists of a generic core application providing the user experience and a vendor specific module implementing the parser, analyzer, validator and other vendor specific components.
 As of now the only supported vendor is Oracle (11g, 12c).